BitcoinDesign/Guide/projects.md

       - name: How to contribute
         link: https://bitcoin.design/guide/contribute/

-  - name: Bitcoin icon set
+  - name: Bitcoin Icon set
     description: Icons for typical needs of bitcoin applications.
 Includes common generic icons like arrows, and more unique ones like a wallet, keys, mining, and bitcoin symbols.
     image:
       url: /assets/images/contribute/bitcoin-icon-set.svg